Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics

-\item[step 2:]For each relevant rep, identify the dominant-integral lowest-weight vector and generate the $\mathfrak{P}$ invariant subspace $\mathcal{V}_{(\mu)}\subset\mathcal{V}_{w_-}$ for all relevant unitary irreps of $U(4)$ by acting on the dominant-integral lowest-weight vector $\Bold{v}_{w_-}$. $U(4)$ being compact, its unitary irreps have finite dimension, and, since they are dominant-integral, the various $\mathcal{V}_{(\mu)}$ posses a positive definite hermitian inner product.
+\item[step 2:]For each relevant representation, identify the dominant-integral lowest-weight vector and generate the $\mathfrak{P}$ invariant sub-space $\mathcal{V}_{(\mu)}\subset\mathcal{V}_{w_-}$ for all relevant unitary IRs of $U(4)$ by acting on the dominant-integral lowest-weight vector $\Bold{v}_{w_-}$. $U(4)$ being compact, its unitary IRs have finite dimension, and, since they are dominant-integral, the $\mathcal{V}_{(\mu)}$ posses a positive definite Hermitian inner product.